sirselim/bootNet/README.md

 ### Version: 0.1.1.1

-This update adds a parallel version of the bootNet function to utalise multiple cores if available.
+This update adds a parallel version of the bootNet function to utilise multiple cores if available.

 **WARNING:** be aware of the amount of available system RAM when using `bootNet.parallel()`, if the data set is large even running across 4-8 cores will quickly utalise many GB of RAM - **you have been warned!**  Some real-world usage metrics across different Linux systems are provided below.